manumohanc/VPC-creation-awscli/README.md

      ```

 ## Create a VPC
  With the help of Amazon Virtual Private Cloud (Amazon VPC), you may start launching AWS resources into a defined virtual network.
-This virtual network has the advantages of using the scalable infrastructure of AWS while closely resembling a conventional network that you would operate in your own data centre.
+This virtual network has the advantage of using the scalable infrastructure of AWS while closely resembling a conventional network that you would operate in your own data center.

- Create the VPC using preferred CIDR block.
+ Create the VPC using the preferred CIDR block.
   ```sh
   aws ec2 create-vpc --cidr-block <CIDR_BLOCK>
   ```